About This Statistic

-This statistic shows information on some of the fastest project launches on crowdfunding website Kickstarter as of June 2015, based on the amount of time several million dollar projects took to surpass the 1 million dollar funding mark.
+This statistic shows information on some of the fastest project launches on crowdfunding website Kickstarter as of November 2016, based on the amount of time several million dollar projects took to surpass the 1 million dollar funding mark.
+On Black Friday 2016, board game Kingdom Death: Monster 1.5, a follow-up to the 2012 game Kingdom Death, generated 1 million U.S. dollars in pledges within 19 minutes.
 On February 23, 2015, smartwatch Pebble Time surpassed the 1 million U.S. dollar mark within 49 minutes.
 The Veronica Mars movie project had been the fastest Kickstarter movie project to accumulate 1 million U.S. dollars, taking only 4 hours and 24 minutes to do so.
 The fastest gaming project to reach 1 million U.S. dollars in funding was Shenmue 3 as of June 2015.

 Successful Kickstarter campaigns - additional information